 Short 9-iron Club

 Short irons are made to provide accuracy in small distances.
 They’re typically used for shots that are between 80 and 130 yards.
-Because they’re specifically designed for the accuracy they give, as a beginner you should make sure to bring a 9-iron.
+As a beginner, you should make sure to bring a 9-iron.

 Middle 5 to 7 Iron Club

 The middle irons are for achieving distances between 130 and 180 yards.
-It might be confusing to bring too many different clubs for similar use cases in the beginning, that's why we could suggest to bring a 5-iron and a 7-iron and get a feel for them before making your individual choices of preference.
+It might be confusing to bring too many different clubs for similar use cases in the beginning, so we suggest bringing a 5-iron and a 7-iron and get a feel for them before making your individual choice of preference.